Do Dust Mites Live on Human Skin?

 It is important not to confuse dust mites with other microscopic pests, like scabies mites or demodex mites, which do live on or burrow into human skin.
 Scabies mites cause severe itching and rashes as they infest the skin, while demodex mites naturally live in hair follicles.
 Dust mites, however, are not parasitic and have no interest in living on your body.

-If you have a dust mite allergy we highly recommend purchasing encasements for your bed as they stop dust mites in your mattress, pillow and duvet from touching you.
-See our encasements
+If you have a dust mite allergy we highly recommend purchasing dust mite proof encasements for your bed as they trap dust mites in your mattress, pillow and duvet so they cannot touch your skin!